Here we provide suggestions, with our own biases, of how to efficiently see the natural environments of the Canary

 Where to stay

 Although most “package” tourists stay at larger complexes near the ocean with convenient access to restaurants, pools and other facilities, there are accommodations all over each of the islands.
 However conventional hotels are almost entirely lacking on the smaller islands of La Gomera and El Hierro.
 Even on the larger islands, hotels away from the resort areas are not common, and are mostly in the major towns.
 Large hotels have some advantages, but a major disadvantage is that they don’t usually have full kitchens, forcing you to be dependent on restaurants – difficult to find or inconveniently located on some islands, and with siesta closures.

 Fortunately, there are better options for naturalists who might want to be closer to nature.
 Casas rurales – country houses, are widespread on the different islands and often much closer to where you might want to be early in the morning or late in the day.
-But selecting carefully your casa rural you can minimize driving times to some natural attractions or minimize your driving on heavily-traveled roads.
+By selecting carefully your casa rural you can minimize driving times to some natural attractions or minimize your driving on heavily-traveled roads.